StevenGerry/Jetson-Nano-TensorFlow-Environment-One-Key-Configuration-Script/README.md

 # Jetson-Nano-TensorFlow-Environment-One-Key-Configuration-Script
-For Jetson Nano which under Jetpack 4.4.x, the Tensorflow environment one-key configuration script.
+For Jetson Nano with Jetpack 4.4.x, the Tensorflow environment one-key configuration script.

 Suitable for newly installed image system